CyberGen49/cyberfiles-lite/README.md

 ### Features
 * Easy and portable setup
 * Choose the root of your file index
-* Use RegEx to hide certain files and directories
+* Use RegEx to hide (and prevent access to) certain files and directories
 * Serve directory index files (like `index.html`) automatically
-* Add README.md files to directories to see their contents below the file list
+* Show a directory's README.md file below the file lists
+    * The contents of the README are also used in that directory's link preview in places like Discord
 * View text files, images, and videos without leaving your browser
     * Text files of [certain formats](/prism-lang-exts.json) are syntax-highlighted
     * Videos use a custom-made video player